The Edurio Staff Wellbeing and Working Conditions Survey at Brook Learning Trust

 What convinced the team at BLT to participate in the first year of a brand new research project?

 We asked Education Director Nicola Taylor.
 Her answer:

 ‘’Working with an external partner on important research that serves a bigger purpose...
 The schools who participated in the Edurio survey were able to benefit from additional rigour in the design and application of the survey as well as the quality of feedback and analysis received following its completion.’’

 ‘’We had actually really underestimated the power of external benchmarking,’’ Nicola told us.
 The Edurio results dashboard allowed them to look at their results as a whole and compared between the two schools, but also alongside the national benchmarks.
-Beyond that, the Trust team were able to sit down with Janis, from the Edurio team, and look at their results compared to similar academies across the country. ‘’By offering a greater level of national context to the results, the information elicited from the survey was much richer and enabled the Trust to focus in on actionable improvements.’’
+"Underestimating external benchmarking, Nicola acknowledged the power revealed through Edurio's results dashboard, enabling comprehensive analysis compared to national benchmarks.
+Collaborating with Edurio facilitated deeper insights for actionable improvements."

 Take the following question on leadership: ‘’How often do the school leadership consult you before making decisions that will affect you?’’
 39% of respondents answered positively with ‘Always’ or ‘Often’ — definitely room for improvement, especially regarding such an important topic.

 But now take a look at those same results with national averages marked in purple: